 Baroness Orczy ("Scarlet Pimpernel") had a villa up on the hillside in the 1930s, before fleeing the fascists.

-Looking towards the Spezia neighborhood from the castle
+Looking towards Porto Venere across the Gulf of La Spezia from Lerici

 Down from the Lerici castle